We know you’ve got questions. That’s why we’re here!

 Q: What bachelor’s degree will be offered?

 A: We offer a unique Bachelor’s of Arts (B.A.) that allows you to choose two of the four offered concentrations so that you increase your academic knowledge and skills.
-The concentrations offered are Business, English, History, and Religion.
-Students will also take 18-hours of professional development (skills and experiences for personal and career success), in SMC’s Camak Core, as part of the B.A. program.
+The concentrations offered are business, English, history, and religion.
+Students will also take 18-hours of professional development (skills and experiences for personal and career success), in SMC’s Camak Core, as part of the Bachelor of Arts program.

 Q: Will the college still offer the associate degree?

 A: Yes, students who enter SMC as freshmen will receive an associate degree after completing two years of general college courses.
 Students who choose to pursue a four-year degree may then seamlessly transition into the final two years of college to complete SMC’s bachelor’s degree or transfer to another institution.